 - People Gods and Other Creatures, (dir.
 Svetlana Strelnikova – a co-production with Hamburg-based Doppelplusultra).

-Currently Dimitra Kouzi is the co-author for a history documentary commissioned by ARTE about the love-hate relationship between Germans and Greeks titled DEUTSCHE UND GRIECHEN Liebe mit Hindernissen (research & production period: second half of 2018, slated for release in early 2019).
+● Dimitra Kouzi is the co-author of a history documentary commissioned by ARTE on the love-hate relationship between Germans and Greeks titled DEUTSCHE UND GRIECHEN Liebe mit Hindernissen (research & production period: second half of 2018, slated for release in 2019).